wong-hj/wong-hj/README.md

 ### Hello There 👋 , You Can Call me June!

 ## I'm a Student, Junior Programmer, and Gamer!
-✨ My name is Wong Horng Jun I'm a Malaysian student currently studying Software Engineering in Asia Pacific University (APU), Passionate on web designs, developing and building.
+✨ My name is Wong Horng Jun I'm a Malaysian student currently studying Information Technology Specialism in Mobile Technology in Asia Pacific University (APU), Passionate on web designs, developing and building.

 📫 Reach Me:
 - hj.wong02@gmail.com